We may earn commissions from the affiliate links. Learn more

 • Better support could be provided

-3. Atlas VPN
+3. Proton VPN

-Recommended Guide: Atlas VPN Review
+Recommended Guide: Proton VPN Review

-Atlas VPN is the best free VPN for Tor browser provider.
+Proton VPN is the best free VPN for the Tor browser provider.
 It’s one of the most popular freemium VPN platforms in the world.
+It has extensive server infrastructure in 110+ different countries.
+As a result, Proton VPN has one of the fastest VPNs for Tor available.
+All servers are located in high-speed data centers, which allow for unlimited connection speeds.

-👉 Get Atlas VPN FREE
+👉 Get ProtonVPN’s FREE Trial

 Pros